 There's a Total Solar Eclipse Today.
 Here's How to Watch It.

-You probably remember the 2017 total solar eclipse that ran across the country from Oregon to South Carolina.
+You probably remember the 2017 total solar eclipse that ran from Oregon to South Carolina.
 It's a spectacular sight when you're in the line of totality.
-For anyone who enjoyed the celestial show, there's good news and bad news.
+There's good news and bad news for anyone who enjoyed that show.
 The good news is there will be another total solar eclipse on Tuesday, July 2.
-The bad news is that you're not going to be able to see it from North America, at least not in person.
+The bad news is that you're not going to be able to see it from North America, at least, not in person.

 The eclipse will only cross land for about six minutes with viewers on the ground getting up to four minutes and three seconds of visibility, according to NASA.
 Despite the tight time frame, it could produce dazzling images.
 The Great American Eclipse in 2017 was largely visible high in the sky.
 Because of the late hour when the total eclipse reaches Chile and Argentina, it will be lower in the sky and will be seen over mountain ranges in some areas.

 What time is the solar eclipse?The 2017 eclipse was a special event in part because almost the entire time the moon's shadow was crossing the Earth, it was crossing land.
 This year it's not quite so easy to see.
 For the majority of the about two hours of the eclipse, the moon's shadow will be at sea.
 It's only going to be on land for around six minutes, per NASA.
 So, if you want to stream the event, you're going to need to tune in a little early and not take a bathroom break right when it's going down.

 The path of totality hits Chile at 8:38pm UT.
 That's 4:38pm EST and 1:38pm PST.

 How to stream the solar eclipseThe video player above is from timeanddate.com, which will have a live stream running throughout the eclipse.
 It will start about 90 minutes before the event takes place.
 That can be watched above or on the site's YouTube channel.